Governor’s STEM Academy at Chantilly High School

 Chantilly Governor’s STEM Academy

 4201 Stringfellow Road

 Number of Students Served: The Governor’s STEM Academy serves 1,500 students in grades 9-12.

-Career Pathways: Engineering and Technology and Cyber Security
+Career Pathways: Engineering and Manufacturing Technology, Cyber Security, and related pathways

 Academy Goals and Description: The overall goals of the Governor’s STEM Academy are to provide students with the 21st-century, STEM-enriched technological skills and knowledge necessary to succeed in postsecondary education and in STEM-related careers through authentic, rigorous, project-based work while building partnerships with parents, community and business leaders to meet these goals.